endarthur/GGR/DESIGN.md

 **By Design**:
 - No CRS/projection support (use external tools)
-- No parallel processing in v1 (single-threaded)
+- No parallel processing in v1 (single-threaded - Python multiprocessing unavailable in browser)
 - Pure Python (slower than compiled code)
 - Limited to Pyodide-compatible dependencies